Alok-Raj-M/Alokkumar/README.md

 # Alokkumar
-this is my second repo.
+this is my second repo.<br>
+Writter = Mayank Kumar